Contents

 • Keycloak has a well-documented administrative API which you can use, for example, to manage users from microservices

-We’ve had to write several custom extensions, and we’ve implemented Configuration as Code (CaC).
-Thanks to this, the configuration changes are now implemented automatically – administrators don’t have to make them in every environment.
-We’ve used the keycloak-config-cli tool which is available on GitHub.
+We’ve had to write several custom extensions and implemented Configuration as Code (CaC).
+Thanks to this, the configuration changes are implemented automatically – administrators don’t have to make them in every environment.
+We’ve used the keycloak-config-cli tool, which is available on GitHub.

 The end result?
-Users of all of the company’s systems and microservices can now use the Keycloak SSO system to log in.
+Users of the company’s multiple systems and microservices can now log in using the Keycloak SSO system.

 An image showing a computer screen.